 - it was originally called the Volta Bridge.

 - it is the only suspension bridge (over water) in Ghana.

-- the Adomi bridge was designed in 1956 and completed in 1957 by Sir William Halcrow & Partners (now Halcrow Group Limited) and William Brown, of the engineers Freeman Fox & Partners.
+- who built the Adomi Bridge? the Adomi bridge was designed in 1956 and completed in 1957 by Sir William Halcrow & Partners (now Halcrow Group Limited) and William Brown, of the engineers Freeman Fox & Partners.

 - the bridge was commissioned by Ghana’s first president, Kwame Nkrumah together with Sir Charles Noble Arden Clark on January 25th, 1957.

 - the Adomi Bridge spans the Volta River that drains into the Gulf of Guinea, south of the Akosombo Dam.